-A formal document defining project scope, deliverables, timeline, and terms between an agency and client.
+A formal document defining project scope, deliverables, timeline, and terms between a firm and client.

-A formal document defining project scope, deliverables, timeline, and terms between an agency and client.
+A formal document defining project scope, deliverables, timeline, and terms between a firm and client.

 SOWs are essential for project work but also valuable for retainers.
 They set clear expectations that protect both parties.
-Agencies should review and update SOWs quarterly for ongoing relationships, adding new services or adjusting scope as the relationship evolves.
+Firms should review and update SOWs quarterly for ongoing relationships, adding new services or adjusting scope as the relationship evolves.

 SOW sections: Project overview, objectives, deliverables list, timeline with milestones, payment schedule, revision policy (2 rounds included), out-of-scope items, acceptance criteria, termination clause.